gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `java-base` plugin will now add an `<sourceSetName>AnnotationProcessor` configuration for each source set.
 This might break when the user already defined such a configuration.
 We recommend removing your own and using the configuration provided by `java-base`.

+### HttpClient library upgraded to version 4.5.5

+Gradle has been upgraded to embed HttpClient version 4.5.5 over 4.4.1.

 <!--
 ### Example breaking change
 -->